Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Personal data obtained from public sources

-For example, if you are referring to a case, even if the Supreme Court documents show the name of the person whose case has been processed, you can refer to the case and the person, e.g. with the letter X.
+For example, if you are referring to a court case, even if the Supreme Court documents show the name of the person whose case has been processed, you can refer to the case and the person, e.g. with the letter X.

 You can still refer to publications using the author’s name, and this does not require any special measures in terms of data protection.